schluppeck/dafni/Introduction.md

 ## For next time

-- make sure you pick a timeslot on **moodle** page.

 - make sure you complete screening form (and/or get in touch with any concerns)

-- to volunteer for a scan, send me an e-mail: <a href="mailto:denis.schluppeck@nottingham.ac.uk?subject=SPMIC-scanning%2014-feb">denis.schluppeck@nottingham.ac.uk</a>
+- to volunteer for a scan, send me an e-mail: <a href="mailto:denis.schluppeck@nottingham.ac.uk?subject=SPMIC-scanning,%202022-10-07">denis.schluppeck@nottingham.ac.uk</a>

 - next week: see you at `SPMIC` for your timeslot - if you don't know where on campus, google `SPMIC`... first hit is imaging centre w/ directions